bplmaps/lmec-main-site/content/articles/neponset.md

 >
 > {{< /carousel >}}

-### PCB pollution and geographic concentration
+### Geographic concentration of PCBs

-While these early industrial facilities were likely not the source of PCBs, PCB concentration
+* Early industrial facilities were not the polluters, but today the pollutants are concentrated at both of their geographic lcoations